mslinn/playAssets/README.md

-# Figuring out asset pipeline
+# Figuring Out the Play Asset Pipeline

  1. CSS and image fingerprinting is working
  1. JQuery via webjars is working